 - Must have completed Grade10 or Quebec Secondaire IV;

 - Meet the Forces common enrolment medical standard;

 - Note: you can apply to and attend the Raven, Bold Eagle and Black Bear programs at age 16 provided you are in school full time.

 The Aboriginal Leadership Opportunities Year (ALOY) gives you a highly positive, productive, one-year educational and leadership experience through the Royal Military College of Canada (RMC) in Kingston, Ontario.
 The ALOY program includes sports, field trips, leadership development, military training, cultural support activities, and individual learning plans.
 Through these learning plans, you take part in individual and small group tutorials for pre-university (non-credit) and first-year university courses.

-As part of the program, you are enrolled in the Canadian Forces for one year as an Officer Cadet and receive free tuition and books at RMC.
+As part of the program, you are enrolled in the Forces for one year as an Officer Cadet and receive free tuition and books at RMC.
 You may request to leave the program at any point in the year.
 At the end of the year, you may apply to continue at RMC in a degree program through either the Regular Officer Training Program or the Reserve Entry Training Plan.